 You or your staff may also raise employment issues with the academic staff council und administrative and technical staff council.
 The staff council websites also contain important reference material and forms relating to workplace issues and employee rights.
 One of the documents linked is the Code of practice for the considerate and respectful treatment of employees, which explains the fundamental rights and obligations of employees and their supervisors and line managers at Saarland University.

-A similarly important role is played by the university’s Equal Opportunity Officer She is involved in all university appointment procedures and provides advice on recruitment processes in general.
-The Equal Opportunity Office website contains useful documents, including a useful recruitment information sheet and the university’s equal opportunity plan.
+A similarly important role is played by the university’s Gender Equality Officer She is involved in all university appointment procedures and provides advice on recruitment processes in general.
+The Gender Equality Office website contains useful documents, including a useful recruitment information sheet and the university’s gender equality plan.

 You must first decide whether you are planning to fill an academic/research position or a technical/administrative post.
 The position will need to be advertised and the candidates interviewed, which may involve the relevant staff representative council and/or the Disability Advisory Body.
 Once a candidate has been selected, a recruitment request will need to be submitted, which, depending on the position to be filled, may need to be approved by the staff representative council before the employment contract can be drawn up.
 The Human Resources Division provides support at all stages of the hiring process.
 If you have only recently been appointed to your professorial position, we recommend contacting the relevant HR adviser who can guide you through the recruitment process.
 The Staff Recruitment Advisory Desk for public sector employees Staff Recruitment Advisory Desk is a good place to raise any general questions that you may have about recruitment and employment contracts.